Content table

 Do twin pregnancies always have higher hCG?

-twin pregnancies always have higher hCG
+In most cases, twin pregnancies have higher hCG levels.

-In most cases, yes.
 Research shows that higher hCG levels come with the territory of having twins.
 But remember, the range of normal hCG levels varies greatly.
 So there will be a lot of overlap in levels between twin pregnancies and singleton pregnancies.
 That means high hCG doesn’t always indicate a twin gestation.

 But let’s take a closer look at what the latest studies suggest about twin pregnancy and hCG.
 Check out this table below for some recent findings.